Paul Goodison: America Cup

-Goodison joined Artemis Racing for their 2017 Louis Vuitton Challenger’s Trophy campaign.
+Goodison initially joined Artemis Racing for their 2017 Louis Vuitton Challenger’s Trophy campaign.

-He then went to sail for New York Yacht Clubs – American Magic campaign in the 36th America's Cup – Challenger Series where the team capsized compromising there campaign.
-And has committed to the team for their challenge of the 37th America's Cup.
+He then went to sail for New York Yacht Clubs – American Magic campaign in the 2021 America's Cup – Challenger Series where the team capsized compromising their campaign.
+Was also helmsman of there 2024 America's Cup campaign but was injured mid way through the Challenger Series in a none racing accident and had to be replaced.

 Awards

-Goodison was appointed Member of the Order of the British Empire (MBE) in the 2009 New Year Honours.
+Goodison was appointed Member of the Order of the British Empire (MBE) in the 2009 New Year Honours for services to sport.